jasonadriaan/videocloudanalytics/README.md

 ## Support: Buy me a coffee

 I build and maintain this project in my free time.
-If it makes your life simpler you can Buy Me A Coffee [buy me a coffee](https://buymeacoffee.com/jasonadriaan).
+If it makes your life simpler you can [buy me a coffee](https://buymeacoffee.com/jasonadriaan).

 ## Installation